kohkimakimoto/go-sqlexec/README.md

 - `SourceString`: The SQLs are provided directly as strings.
 - `SourceFile`: The SQLs are provided from file(s).
 - `SourceDir`: The SQLs are provided from '*.sql' file(s) under the specific directory.
 The SQL files are executed in lexical order.
+- `SourceImporters`: The SQLs are provided from structs.

 ## Author